influxdata/telegraf/docs/CONFIGURATION.md

 * **taginclude**: taginclude is the inverse of tagexclude.
 It will only include the tag keys in the final measurement.

+**NOTE** `tagpass` and `tagdrop` parameters must be defined at the _end_ of the plugin definition, otherwise subsequent plugin config options will be interpreted as part of the tagpass/tagdrop map.

 ## Input Configuration

 Some configuration options are configurable per input: